Mentalizing

 Why Clinicians Need to Mentalize

-Every therapeutic encounter is shaped by how well we can recognize and respond to mental states, both our clients' and our own.
+Every therapeutic encounter is shaped by how well we can recognize and respond to mental states, both our patients' and our own.

 When mentalizing falters in therapy: